- Swedish Railway Models

 - A large dwelling house – one home, quite modern.

-- Two Swedish villas – one Falu-red, the other yellow.
+- Three Swedish villas – one Falu-red, the other yellow; and a smaller one in Falu-red!

 - Three low-relief homes, suitable for a town scene.

-Pola used to produce a delightful Swedish country cottage, now sold by Model Power through Walthers (US) as the “Little Red School House.”
+Pola used to produce a delightful Swedish country cottage, subsequently sold by Model Power through Walthers (US) as the “Little Red School House;” but now sold by Faller in a pack with a larger American house (the latter advertised as Swedish, but it doesn’t look Swedish)!

 - 208 – This is a kit of three small allotment buildings, and although not specifically Swedish, would not be out of place.